Finance process automation can help speed up processes, reduce errors, and improve vendor, customer, and employee experiences.

 Finance automation involves the use of technology to complete tasks with little or no human input.
 This isn’t to say that it replaces people with robots.
 It simply means using automation to handle repetitive, time-consuming manual tasks.
 By automating these aspects, finance departments are able to direct their efforts toward creating value and driving strategy.

 The primary goal of finance automation is to improve process efficiency by reducing or eliminating repetitive tasks or activities that do not add value.
+Automation also plays a key role in achieving business process excellence.

 What are the benefits of finance automation?